 - The trout’s jaw extends past the center of the eye line.
 Freshwater bass, except for the largemouth, jaw doesn’t extend past the eye line.

-- Bass are longer and weigh more than trout.
+- Bass are longer and weigh more.
 Adult trout average 2-6 pounds.
 Adult bass average 10-20 pounds.

 - Family: Centrarchidae